-Experienced Representation for Crime Victims
+Experienced Assistance for Immigrant Crime Victims

 The United States extends immigration relief to victims of serious crimes.
 If you are a crime victim that has suffered physical or mental abuse, you may qualify for a U visa.
 This unique visa allows you to live and work in the United States if you can provide useful information to law enforcement officials.
 U visas are valid for up to 4 years, and beneficiaries can apply for lawful permanent resident cards if they meet physical and continuous presence requirements.

 Our U visa lawyers at Central Florida Immigration Attorneys can help you evaluate your immigration options in the wake of a serious crime.
 If we determine that you are likely eligible for a U visa, we can assist you with the application process and serve as your advocate in all communications with law enforcement agencies and United States Citizenship and Immigration Services (USCIS).

 In order to qualify for a U visa, you must have been the victim of a qualifying criminal activity.
 You must have also suffered serious physical or mental anguish as a result of the qualifying crime.
 However, this requirement also does not necessarily apply to witnesses or loved ones that can provide helpful information to law enforcement.

 - Sexual assault, abusive sexual contact, or incest

 - Felonious assault

 - Female genital mutilation (FGM)